eBook Download: Claiming For Personal Injury In Moray

 We have a produced an eBook – “Claiming for Personal Injury in Moray”.

-It’s an attempt to highlight what, for us, seem to be the most important issues you need to consider if you have to decide whether to make a personal injury claim.
+The ebook highlights what we consider to be the most important issues you need to consider when deciding whether to make a personal injury claim.
 Some of the information is specific to Moray but a lot of the principles can be applied more generally.

 The book runs to 60 pages.
 The file size is 0.5MB (i.e. not big).